gerbera/gerbera/doc/config-import.rst

         * Optional

+        Depending on the virtual layout propagating thumbnails can reach containers like Video or Audio.
+This settings forces a minimal depth for propagation to apply.
-        Minimum number of path elements for container using fanart from media files.
+        It is setting the minimum number of path elements for container using fanart from media files (e.g. /Root/Audio/Artist has level 3 so the image can be set).

 ``add-file``